raiyiz/catsy/README.md

 # catsy

-`catsy` is a small continuous-variable (CV) quantum-optics toolkit built around Gaussian states in the interleaved phase-space convention `(x1, p1, x2, p2, ...)`.
+`catsy` is a Python toolkit for continuous-variable quantum optics, built around Gaussian states in phase space.

-The idea is simple:

-- keep Gaussian experiments in phase space as long as possible;
+The main idea is to keep Gaussian calculations in phase space where possible, describe experiments as reusable circuits, and move to a truncated Fock-space representation when needed.
-- describe reusable experiments as circuits;
-- cross into Fock space only when a calculation actually needs it.

-QuTiP provides the Fock-space representation used by `catsy`.

 ### For a more detailed documentation, check the latest build of the [Specs](https://gitlab.uni-hannover.de/afam/catsy/-/artifacts)